-The data layer is a massively valuable aspect to implementing a Tag Management System and migrating tags into it.
-Now, you may be asking “What is a data layer?” and to that I will answer: “It is the greatest thing created for easily implementing new tags and getting enhanced analytics capabilities in each.”
+The data layer is a massively valuable aspect of implementing a Tag Management System and migrating tags into it.
+Now, you may be asking “What is a data layer?” and to that, I will answer: “It is the greatest thing created for easily implementing new tags and getting enhanced analytics capabilities in each.”

 Here is where the documentation for each tag covered in the Tag Policy comes in handy again!

 In the policy, you have compiled the implementation requirements for each tag.
 The next step is to configure the TMS and set up each tag within it based on the implementation requirements provided by each vendor.

 You will need to configure variables/macros within the TMS, define firing rules or triggers for each tag, implement the code in the TMS, and apply the variables and rules to each.